JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 `Fork this code <http://gist.github.com/198015>`__

-Without the raw string, specified by the preceding ``r`` in our pattern, the :abbr:`RE (Regular Expression)` parser is actually looking for a literal ``[`` where we've intended to use the ``[`` as the start of a character set.
+Without the raw string, specified by the preceding ``r`` in our pattern, the
+|RegEx| parser is actually looking for a literal ``[`` where we've intended
+to use the ``[`` as the start of a character set.

 .. note::
    There is another important point here too as the example above uses character ranges, just as Rob's original did.
-As in most :abbr:`RE (Regular Expression)` engines Python has inbuilt support for certain character classes, and they are often more functional than the simple character ranges.
+As in most |RegEx| engines Python has inbuilt support for certain character classes, and they are often more functional than the simple character ranges.
 The big win with Python's character classes is that they can be locale and/or Unicode aware by specifying the LOCALE_ or UNICODE_ flags.

-These types of string escaping problems are common, and as your :abbr:`RE (Regular Expression)` becomes more complex their likelihood increases greatly.
+These types of string escaping problems are common, and as your |RegEx|
+becomes more complex their likelihood increases greatly.
 Python, as is often the case, has the answer and it comes in the shape of the ``re.DEBUG`` flag which unfortunately appears to not be documented.
-The ``re.DEBUG`` flag displays a parse tree allowing you to easily inspect the :abbr:`RE (Regular Expression)` you have constructed:
+The ``re.DEBUG`` flag displays a parse tree allowing you to easily inspect the |RegEx| you have
+constructed:

 .. code-block:: pycon